Omerguleryuz/RPG-Survive-Waves/README.md

 # RPG - Survive Waves

 Hello,
-I made a simple survive waves project.
+I made a simple survive-waves project.
-There is only one type of enemy which is "Skeleton Minion" I have focused on implementing OOP and SOLID.
-More specifically interfaces, inheritance and abstract classes.
+There is only one type of enemy which is the "Skeleton Minion" The game is played by "w, a, s, d" keys to move and a left mouse click to attack.
+I did not add lots of features and tried to keep the project simple like a template.
+My main focus was to make the game mechanic itself.
+More enemy types, levels, different type of waves and different characters could be added I have focused on implementing OOP and SOLID.
+More specifically interfaces, inheritance, and abstract classes.

 ## Video